onelogin/onelogin-ruby-sdk/README.md

 * Master repo: https://github.com/onelogin/onelogin-ruby-sdk/tree/master

 #### rubygem
-The toolkit is hosted in rubygem, you can find the onelogin-ruby-sdk package at http://www.rubygems.org/gems/onelogin-ruby-sdk
+The toolkit is hosted in rubygem, you can find the package at http://www.rubygems.org/gems/onelogin

 You can install it executing:
 ```
-$ gem install onelogin-ruby-sdk
+$ gem install onelogin
 ```